gfcrbg/Cookbook/Scorecard Features/README.md

 This application will reverse the effect and turn questions marks into quotation marks.

 ### Collapsible Inline Frames
+On button click, allows the user to expand or collapse an embed.

 ### Scroll Into View